isogeny-primes/quadratic-torsion/README.md

 ## positive_rank_lists

 For each of the genus 1 and 2 curves this lists which twists have postive analytic rank.
 For the five genus 1 curves we have also verfied that these actually have postive algebraic rank as expected.
-One can directly deduce over which quadratic fields these five genus 1 modular curves have extra points.
+From this one can directly deduce over which quadratic fields these five genus 1 modular curves have extra points, as described in section 2 of the paper.

 ## granville_constants